TrueList

 13. 35% of Americans use voice assistants daily to check the weather and the news.

-The most significant percentage of Americans, according to voice assistant statistics, use them daily to check the weather and the news, while 33% do it to play music.
-Another 31% interact with voice assistants daily to send emails or texts, while 16% do so to control other devices around their home.
+The most significant percentage of Americans, according to voice assistant statistics, use voice-activated devices daily to check the weather and the news, while 33% do it to play music.
+Another 31% interact with voice assistants daily to send emails or texts, while 40% do so monthly as a way to control other devices around their home.
 19% of US citizens use voice assistants for navigation or to check traffic.

 Efficient choices help smart speaker owners be more practical in their everyday lives.
 Smart speaker and voice search facts reveal a quarter of the owners of such devices are most likely to use voice assistance when purchasing everyday household items.
-The second place belongs to items within the video gaming and entertainment industries (21.5%).
-Making monthly transactions is a regular practice for 11.5% of smart speaker owners.
+The second and third place belong to items within the video gaming and entertainment industries and apparel with 21.15% each.
+And finally, at 18.94%, games are the third most common purchase transaction of smart speaker owners.

 The content of your product description or review should be optimized for voice search as 22% of these consumers make a purchase right after they’ve completed the research.
 36% of consumers meanwhile use voice search to add products to their shopping list, 30% use it to track a package, and 20% to rate a business.